Study Confirms Cannabinoids Occur Naturally In Human Breast Milk

 In January 2017 a study confirmed that cannabinoids occur naturally in human breast milk-and it’s proving now to still be as relevant of a study as ever.

 According to the findings of several major scientific studies, human breast milk naturally contains of the same cannabinoids found in the cannabis plant, which are vital for proper human development.

 Cell membranes in the body are naturally equipped with these cannabinoid receptors which, when activated support and maintain human health.
 Human breast milk is an abundant source of endocannabinoids, a specific type of neuromodulatory lipid that basically teaches a newborn child how to eat by stimulating the suckling process.

 Dr. Melanie Dreher studied women using cannabis during their entire pregnancy and then studied the babies one year after birth.
 She found that babies of the women who had smoked cannabis daily during their pregnancy socialised more quickly, made eye contact more quickly and were easier to engage.

-This essentially means that the human body requires and produces cannabinoids, as these nutritive substances play a critical role in protecting cells against disease, boosting immune function, protecting the brain and nervous system, and relieving pain and disease-causing inflammation.
+This essentially means that the human body requires and produces endocannabinoids, as these nutritive substances play a critical role in supporting and maintaining human health.

 Also, learn more about the legality status of cannabis oil in the UK.